mythbuster5/mythbuster5/README.md

 It is not my real name.
 Actaully I'm really a big fun of [Mythbuster team](https://www.discovery.com/shows/mythbusters) which sparked my interest in science and techenology.
 Therefore, that is the reason way I raised this name for my github account.

 What I have learnt in my [undergraduate college](https://www.seu.edu.cn/english/) is about control system as well as image processing(pattern recognition).
 Spent most of the time there working out mathmatics formulas instead of coding.
-But now I'm working as an embedded software engineer with my outstanding colleges, and I'm tring my best to follow the pace of them in [espressif](https://www.espressif.com/) and [my contribute](https://github.com/espressif/esp-idf/commits?author=mythbuster5).
+But now I'm working as an embedded software engineer with my outstanding colleges, and I'm tring my best to follow the pace of them in [espressif](https://www.espressif.com/) and see [my contribute](https://github.com/espressif/esp-idf/commits?author=mythbuster5).

 I'm passion with new born techenologies, a programmer, a piano player, a table tennis player and a student.
 Be better, Be stronger.